twosigma/Cook/scheduler/docs/design-docs/job-groups.md

 4. I'm running on Amazon and I get charged for cross AZ communication.
 Having all the jobs run in the same AZ (I don't care which) is important to reduce unnecessary costs
 5. My jobs are completely independent, they can run anywhere

-An important note is that all of these choices don't create an artifical heterogenuous cluster (including 4!) because Cook is still given flexibility on WHICH hosts or subset of hosts the jobs are placed on.
-Adding a constraint for all hosts must have a particular attribute value (i.e. AZ=us-east-1a) *would* create the issues with a heterogenuous cluster.
+An important note is that all of these choices create a quasi-heterogenuous cluster in that once one job is placed, the remaining jobs must only consider a subset of the hosts.
+However, unlike in a fully heterogenuous cluster, Cook has some freedom in deciding where to place the job which can help mitigate some of the fairness concerns with a heterogenuous cluster.
+Therefore, there is no change needed to ranking for this, but we should change the rebalancer to avoid preempting jobs on a host when the job that we are making room for won't run on the host.

 ### Changes to db